Welcome to the UIC College of Engineering!

 - Attracting and retaining world-class teachers and researchers

 - Building top-tier facilities

 - Establishing strong partnerships with government, industry, and academia

 Advantages of a UIC Engineering Education

-The total cost for a UIC undergraduate engineering education is about $60,000—a third the price of the same degree at many private universities.
+The total cost for a UIC undergraduate engineering education is about $72,000—a third the price of the same degree at many private universities.

-The number of UIC Engineering bachelor of science graduates reporting starting salaries between $70,000 and more than $100,000 nearly doubled since last year.
+More than half of UIC Engineering bachelor of science graduates report starting salaries between $70,000 and more than $100,000.

 Our students benefit from the full range of internships, job opportunities, startup incubators, and other resources of metropolitan Chicago.

-Our 195 faculty include 41 recipients of the prestigious National Science Foundation CAREER Award, 85 members of professional societies, and more than 75 winners of teaching awards from UIC and other institutions.
+Our 197 faculty include 42 recipients of the prestigious National Science Foundation CAREER Award.
+They hold 96 fellowships in professional societies and have received more than 81 teaching awards from UIC and other institutions.